Teens like different forms of tobacco and nicotine

 Cigars are often thought to be less harmful, less addictive, and more stylish than cigarettes – though this is not true.
-Since 1998, small cigars have been the fastest growing product on the cigar market.
-Many of the smaller cigars look much the same as cigarettes except for their color (they’re brown, not white), and are also sold in packs.
+Since 1998, smaller cigars have been the fastest growing product on the cigar market.
+Many of these cigars look much the same as cigarettes except for being brown.
+They’re also sold in packs.

-Another appeal to youth is the flavorings commonly used in small cigars.
+The flavorings commonly used in smaller cigars are another way to appeal to youth.
 Fruit, candy, and chocolate flavors attract kids.
 US laws have made flavored cigarettes illegal, which seems to have prompted some to use flavored small cigars instead.
 It’s expected that the small and flavored cigar problem will get even worse as tobacco companies take advantage of the lack of regulation of these products.

 Because they’re cigars, most of them are not taxed as much or regulated the way cigarettes are.
 This makes them cheaper and easier for kids to get, too.

 Cigars are just as addictive and deadly as cigarettes.
-The smaller ones are often inhaled and smoked every day, just like cigarettes.
+The smaller ones are often smoked every day and inhaled just like cigarettes.
 Even when cigar smoke is not inhaled, smokers are breathing cigar smoke from the air around them.
 It’s no wonder that cigars cause many of the same types of cancer and other illnesses as cigarettes.

-You can learn more about cigars and the ways tobacco companies are using them to get around tobacco taxes and regulations in our document called Cigar Smoking.
+You can learn more about cigars and the ways tobacco companies are using them to get around tobacco taxes and regulations in Cigar Smoking.

 Spit or smokeless tobacco is a less lethal, but still unsafe, alternative to smoking.
-Many terms are used to describe tobacco that is put into the mouth, such as spit, spitless, oral tobacco, and chewing or snuff tobacco.
+Tobacco that is put into the mouth is called many things: spit, spitless, or oral tobacco, and chewing or snuff tobacco.

 The use of spit or smokeless tobacco by any name can cause: